not-registered Login to view full entry:

 PxD administrative data

-Sending voice messages in local dialects would increase farmer's engagement with the service.
+Do voice messages in local dialects increase farmers’ engagement with the service?

 • Research theme